Searching for pet friendly houseplants safe for cats and dogs? Here are 25 beautiful, ASPCA approved pet safe houseplants.

 QUICK NOTE – WHAT NON-TOXIC REALLY MEANS

-Just because a houseplant is non-toxic to your pet, it doesn’t mean it won’t cause digestive upset if eaten.
+Just because a houseplant is non-toxic to your pet, it doesn’t mean it won’t cause digestive upset if eaten frequently.

 Whilst these houseplants are not fatal to pets if eaten, they can still cause stomach cramps, diarrhea and other intestinal problems, so it’s always best to try and keep any plant away from your pets.